-This article will explain the name of parts on the AutoCAD user interface.
+This article explains the names of the parts of the AutoCAD user interface and their functions.
 This is very important to understand for people who are going to learn AutoCAD.

 Why is that?